aplteam/Tatin/docs/SyntaxReference.md

 By default the publishing date is not included, but you may change this by passing a 1 as `⍺`.
 In that case an additional column is added to the result.

+Note that the package ID might use any case, meaning that if the package's name is `foo-Goo-1.2.3` then you might as well spell it `foo-GOO-1.2.3` or `FOO-goo-1.2.3`: it would not make a difference

 ### LoadDependencies

 ```